How to Be Happier: This Week in Health

 Why Americans—especially women—are drinking more alcohol

 According to a new report, Americans are drinking more than they used to, and women and older adults are increasing their intake the most.
-Heavier alcohol use may be more socially accepted for women now than in the past.
+Here's why.

 Dying from an opioid overdose is more common than you think